tenaciousRas/ledwax-photon/README.md

 If the above command completes successfully then you should be ready to start the VM.
 If it fails then you probably need to troubleshoot your librarian-chef, Vagrant, and/or NPM/NodeJS installation.
 Common errors are incompatible toolchain versions, dependencies, user/group file permissions, and mis-matched/incomplete/inaccessible system symlinks and PATHing; all of which are currently beyond the scope of this document.

 #### Vagrant VM
+This repository comes with a vagrant development environment to save you the trouble of having to install your own development environment.

 To start the VM:
 ```bash
 vagrant up